Primary school coding explained for parents

 - Keep your child's learning on track

 So what is coding?

 Code is the language used to instruct computers.
 Facebook, your mobile apps and your browser are all made with code – it’s simply computer programming to you and me!
 And there are a range of different programming languages you can use – HTML, for example, is the computer code used to create web pages.

-Why is coding being introduced into primary school?
+Why is coding being taught at primary school?

 The aim is to equip pupils with the skills they need for the world of work, inspire more young people to pursue careers in computing and help them to problem solve and become logical thinkers.
 “We don’t want to live in a world where young people just consume the web,” explains Clare Sutcliffe, Co-Founder and CEO of Code Club, the national network of over 1,300 volunteer-led after school coding clubs for 9-11 year olds.
 “We want to help them actively create the content they are engaging with.”